 The laboratory facility is located at the Buffalo Police Department Headquarters Building, 74 Franklin Street.
-Robert E. Perrigo, with twenty-five years of crime laboratory experience, eleven years as a laboratory director is the Director of the Forensic Laboratory.
-The Department is also fortunate to have the services of eight other laboratory employees, all possessing invaluable expertise in their respective fields, and unanimous in their dedication to serving the community in which we live.
+Director Robert E. Perrigo, with over twenty-five years of crime laboratory experience, has served in that administrative capacity for 13 years.

+The Department is fortunate to have the services of ten other laboratory employees, all possessing invaluable expertise in their respective fields and unanimous in their dedication to serving the community in which we live.

-Erie and Niagara Counties Regional Planning Board, et.al., Study Design for a Regional Forensic Laboratory Program, Dec.
+2Erie and Niagara Counties Regional Planning Board, et.al., Study Design for a Regional Forensic Laboratory Program, Dec.
 1971 pp. 12-15